likhithbontha/Fluentgrid-capstone-project/README.md

 3. Open the Jupyter notebooks in the `notebooks/` directory to explore the analysis.
 4. View the final report in the `report/` directory.

-## Acknowledgements
-This project is part of the IBM Data Analyst Professional Certificate on Coursera.
-Special thanks to the instructors and the IBM team for their guidance and support.